FransBouma/DocNet/MarkdownSource/markdownsupport.md

 ```

 ##Linking
-`Docnet` doesn't transform links.
-This means that any link to any document in your documentation has to use the url it will get in the destination folder.
+`Docnet` doesn't automatically transform links to markdown files by default.
+To enable automatic link conversion to local markdown files, please specify the `ConvertLocalLinks` option in the [docnet.json file](docnetjson.md) file with the value `true`.
+If `ConvertLocalLinks` isn't specified or set to `false`, any link to any document in your documentation has to use the url it will get in the destination folder.

 Example: you want to link to the file `How to\AddEntity.md` from a page.
-In the result site this should be the link `How%20to/AddEntity.htm`, which you should specify in your markdown.
-In the future it might be `docnet` will be updated with link transformation, at the moment it doesn't convert any links besides the usual markdown ones.
+If `ConvertLocalLinks` isn't specified or set to `false`, you have to specify in the markdown the url it will need to be in the result site, which is the link `How%20to/AddEntity.htm`.
+If `ConvertLocalLinks` is set to `true`, you can specify `How%20to/AddEntity.md` and DocNet will convert it to `How%20to/AddEntity.htm`.

+@alert important
 The markdown parser also doesn't allow spaces to be present in the urls.
 If you need a space in the url, escape it with `%20`.
+@end